Defense, big plays power South Florence over Hartsville

 And like many other times this season, the second-year South Florence coach wasn’t disappointed.

-With the Bruins up a score with 6:25 to go, Hartsville mounted its last rally attempt of the night – driving to SFHS 19-yard line before the final pass from McKendrie Douglas fell short as South Florence’s D held on to secure a 28-21 victory at Bruin Stadium.
+With the Bruins up by a touchdown with 6:25 to go, Hartsville mounted its last rally attempt of the night – driving to the South Florence 19-yard line before the final pass from McKendrie Douglas fell short as the Bruins' defense held on for a 28-21 victory at Bruin Stadium.

-“Our defense man…they really, really played well tonight,” said Marlowe after his squad improved to 7-1 overall.
-"Other than that first drive, they really tightened down and kept us in the ball game.
+“Our defense, man … they really, really played well tonight,” Marlowe said after his team improved to 7-1 overall.
+"Other than that first drive, they really tightened down and kept us in the ballgame.

-South Florence’s defense came away with two turnovers and three sacks on the night – two by senior defensive lineman Xavier Barr to help set up an even bigger matchup next week against Myrtle Beach.
-Both teams are 4-0 in Region 6-4A play with two games remaining – meaning next Friday’s contest in Florence will be for the region crown.
+South Florence’s defense came away with two turnovers and three sacks – two by senior defensive lineman Xavier Barr to help set up an even bigger game this week against Myrtle Beach.
+Both teams are 4-0 in Region 6-4A play with two games remaining – meaning next Friday’s game in Florence will be for the region championship.

 “We’re really excited.
 This is where we hoped we would be,” Marlowe said.
 “Myrtle Beach is a really good team…totally different from these guys.
 They’re alike in that they’ve got a system them believe in; they’re really, really good at it.